 The General Regulations describe the certification requirements (scope, certification process, requirements of conformity, evaluation, decisions) for the granting of a certificate for the treatment of biowaste to become a secondary raw material (to be used as a fertiliser or soil improver).
 Vlaco is acknowledged by the Flemish Minister of Environment to organise, within the framework of the VLAREMA-legislation, the control and certification of treatment plants of biowaste (= producer).
-Only when a certificate is achieved, the treated biowaste can be considered as a secondary raw material (and not a waste).
+Only when a certificate is obtained, the treated biowaste can be considered as a secondary raw material (and not a waste), and it can be applied as fertiliser, soil improver or a constituent in growing media.

-Within the scope of the certification activities, several different biological treatment processes are included: (aerobic) composting, anaerobic digestion, biothermal heating, ...
+Within the scope of the certification activities, several different biological treatment processes are included: (aerobic) composting, anaerobic digestion, biothermal drying, ...
 End products as well as intermediary products can be part of the control and certification activities.

-The certification system is based upon the principle of auto control: the treatment plant of biowaste implements an internal quality system, taking into account input and acceptation of biowaste, monitoring of the quality of the treatment process, quality assurance of the end product and reasoned application of the end product as a fertiliser or soil improver.
+The certification system is based on the principle of auto control: the treatment plant of biowaste implements an internal quality system, taking into account input and acceptation of biowaste, monitoring of the quality of the treatment process, quality assurance of the end product and reasoned application of the end product as a fertiliser or soil improver.
 The producer is assessed for the implementation of this internal quality system by a recognised certification body (Vlaco).
 The instruments used by the certification body for the quality assessment are regular auditing, sampling and analysis and administrative controls.

-The decision on granting, maintaining, suspending or withdrawing of a certificate is taken based on the judgement of the audits, administrative controls, corrective measures implied in a corrective action plan and several analysis results of the end products and intermediate products.
+The decision on granting, maintaining, suspending or withdrawing of a certificate is taken based on the judgement of the audits, administrative controls, corrective measures implied in a corrective action plan and several analysis results of the end products and intermediate products during a certification period.